 Undesirable/Disallowed Boston Terrier Colors

 Below are some examples of off-colored Boston Terriers.
-These are highly undesirable and are bred by unscrupulous backyard breeders who offer them as "rare" at inflated prices.
-Even if it weren't for the fact that these are disallowed by our standard, if you have one of these dogs, no one will even know it is a Boston Terrier!
+These COLORS are highly undesirable and are bred by unscrupulous backyard breeders who offer them as "rare" at inflated prices.
+Even if it weren't for the fact that these are disallowed by our standard, if you have one of these dogs, few will even know it is a Boston Terrier!
 They are so unlike what the breed was originally developed to look like, since there is no sharp contrasting "tuxedo effect" unless you have a correctly colored dog.
-This is the hallmark of a true Boston Terrier and it just becomes a "mutt" when that black and white tuxedo pattern is gone.
+This is the hallmark of a true Boston Terrier and without it, the dog is not as it was intended by the forefather of our breed who wrote the standard.

 A Boston Terrier is either black and white, seal and white (NOTE!
 Seal is NOT red - Seal appears black but has a reddish cast in bright sunlight, see example at the bottom of this page) or brindle and white - and ALL COLORS MUST HAVE BLACK NOSES and very dark brown eyes, no other colors are acceptable.